 Eli Manning reveals surprising advice he gave to Arch Manning

 One of the unique advantages for Arch Manning is the sheer amount of knowledge he has available to him at the lift of a finger.
-One phone call and he can dial up his College Football Hall of Fame grandfather, his Hall of Fame uncle or his two-time Super Bowl winning uncle.
+One phone call and he can dial up his College Football Hall of Fame grandfather, his Hall of Fame uncle, or his other two-time Super Bowl-winning uncle.

-There are no shortages of resources.
+There is no shortage of resources.
 And the best part?
-They simply make themselves available, they don’t force things onto the Texas quarterback.
+They simply make themselves available; they don’t force things onto the Texas quarterback.

 Coming off his first full season as a starter, Arch Manning will enter the 2026 season as one of the Heisman Trophy favorites.
 He threw for 3,163 yards and 26 touchdowns last year, while also rushing for 399 yards and 10 touchdowns.